Sabrina4455/Sabrina4455Tutorial/page5.md

-# How To Create A Vector Image In Adobe Illustrator
+# How to create a vector image in Adobe Illustrator

 In this video, I created two different vector images out of a star in Adobe Illustrator.
 The two different sizes represent how vector images can be scaled and still maintain their quality.
 I zoomed in to show how vector images are made from a mathematical equation instead of pixels which gives them their smooth high quality look along the edges.